classbox-dev/classbox/web/templates/prerequisites.md

 ## (optional) Setup SSH Keys

 Your working repository is private.
 If you clone it via HTTPS (`git clone https://...`), you will have to enter your GitHub login and password on for each operation.
 It is rather annoying.
-Instead I recommend cloning via SSH (`git clone git@github.com:...`).
+Instead, I recommend cloning via SSH (`git clone git@github.com:...`).
 It requires setting up a pair of SSH keys: for your computer (private key) and the repository (public key).
 Once you do that, you will not have to supply passwords for git ever again.

-Follow the [instruction on Github](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh), these articles in particular:
+Follow the [instruction on GitHub](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh), these articles in particular:

 * [Generating a new SSH key and adding it to the ssh-agent](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
 * [Adding a new SSH key to your GitHub account](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account)